corynthian/arx/language/framework/arx/doc/arx_coin.md

 ## Function `destroy_mint_cap`

-Only called during genesis to destroy the ol framework account's mint capability once all initial validators and accounts have been initialized during genesis.
+Only called during genesis to destroy the arx framework accounts mint capability once all initial validators and accounts have been initialized during genesis.